-Although a bit early for a break, not even four miles into the day, the hope was that there would be vending machines, so I could get a soda (and maybe even ice cream).
+Although a bit early for a break, not even four miles into the day, my hope was that there would be vending machines, so I could get a soda (and maybe even ice cream).
 But, out of the five vending machines there, only one of them worked, and it was filled with snacks I didn’t want.
 At least the toilets were working.
 I caught up with Quoi there, and then went on ahead while she was on the phone, taking advantage of the cell service along the interstate.

 After another few miles, the trail passed a grassy meadow, and a very short side trail led to the Peter Grub Hut, built and maintained by the Sierra Club as a winter ski hut.
 While not the first hut I’ve passed on the trail — the Muir hut on Muir Pass holds that distinction — this is the first one that allows overnight camping.
-(The Muir hut is an emergency shelter.)
+(The Muir hut is intended as an emergency shelter.)

 The Peter Grub Hut, named for an active Sierra Club member who died at an early age, is an impressive structure, as trail shelters go, and its design clearly reflects its intent as a ski hut in an area that gets a lot of snow.
 The shelter is two stories; a steep ladder leads up to a sleeping area on the second floor, and an interior ladder leads down to the first floor, which has two rooms: a kitchen and dining area (with a propane gas stove, a wood stove for heating the hut, and two picnic tables), and a firewood storage room.
 The ground floor exit has two doors; an interior door that opens to a small anteroom used for tool storage, and a sliding door that leads to the outside.
 A sign warns to leave the outer door closed in the winter to prevent snow from entering the hut.
-The hut also has solar-powered lights, which are able to provide a few hours of lighting at night
+The hut also has solar-powered lights, which are able to provide a few hours of lighting at night.

 Likewise, the privy is a two-floor design.
 It has two privies; a ramp leads up to the second-story privy, which would be the only one accessible with any significant snow on the ground.
 A sign asks that toilet paper not be thrown in the privy, but instead, in a wastebasket so that it can be used in the winter when the hut’s wood stove is in operation.